Mallesham: Production

 Short film director Raj made his directorial debut with this film.
 He had seen the TED talk by Chintakindi Mallesham and wanted to create a film about Mallesham.
 Carl Zeiss super-speed lenses were used to shoot the film as Raj wanted the film to feel like Shyam Benegal's Susman (1987).
 The film was shot in Revanapally and the crew stayed in the village for a year to shoot the film.
 Laxman Aelay was signed as the head of art production after a hiatus of almost 25 years.
 His last work was Nirantharam (1995).
 He helped the crew by referring local artisans to the team.
 His drawings of weavers were used as references for the crew.
 The trailer released on 29 May.

 Soundtrack

 The songs were composed by Mark K Robin.

 Release

 The Times of India gave the film four out of five stars and stated that "The film delivers what it promises – the story of a common man who dared to find a practical solution to the issue at hand, a man anyone can relate to.
 Director Raj Rachakonda needs to be lauded for this".
 The New Indian Express stated that "And yes, Raj deserves applause for churning out a film which has its heart in the right place.
 Priyadarshi’s complete ownership of the role is what elevates this film a few notches higher."
 The Hindu wrote that "This indie-spirited film is a heart-warming portrayal of tenacity and triumph".
+The movie is successful at the box office.